callumflack/callum-flack-design/content/pages/about.md

 Hi, I'm Callum Flack.
 I'm a digital designer who works fluidly across visual design, user experience, and code to make pragmatic, poetic websites and apps.
 I can counsel you on defining goals and intentions to design for.
 And I can execute the stack of details that good digital experiences are made of.

 I'm a graphic designer by trade.
-I've been immersed in interface design and user experience design since 2006, when I was unable to update my MySpace account.
+I've been immersed in interface design and user experience design since 2006, when I couldn't figure out how to update my MySpace account.

 I'm also an accomplished frontend developer.
 I learned to code so that I could gain more design control.
 I'm now as comfortable in a code editor as I am in design programs.